open-telemetry/community/docs/how-to-configure-new-repository.md

 1. Enable `Require pull request reviews before merging` setting.
 Make sure `Require review from Code Owners` is checked.
+2. The default setting for `Required approving reviews` is `1` approval.
+Individual repositores may opt-in for bigger number of required reviews.
-2. Every repo MUST enforce `cla/linuxfoundation` check for `Require status checks to pass before merging` section.
+3. Every repo MUST enforce `cla/linuxfoundation` check for `Require status checks to pass before merging` section.
-3. It is a good practice to check the `Include administrators` setting.
+4. It is a good practice to check the `Include administrators` setting.
-4. Repository MUST enforce `Restrict who can push to matching branches` setting to only allow the members of `foo-maintainers` to push to the `master` branch.
+5. Repository MUST enforce `Restrict who can push to matching branches` setting to only allow the members of `foo-maintainers` to push to the `master` branch.